ezagroba/llewt/README.md

 - Thursday: Hike, weather permitting
 - Friday: Dinner together in Menai Bridge or Bangor
-- Saturday: peer conference at the Llandedgan Parish Hall, followed by dinner together in Menai Bridge or Bangor
+- Saturday: Peer conference at the Llandedgan Parish Hall, followed by dinner together in Menai Bridge or Bangor
 - Sunday: Hike, regardless of the weather

 On Saturday, the peer conference schedule usually looks something like: